rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 RustDesk Client ≥ 1.2.0 required
 {{% /notice %}}
 {{% notice note %}}
-If you build you own server on your home/office, and can't connect it though public IP/domain, please check [this article](https://rustdesk.com/docs/en/self-host/nat-loopback-issues/).
+If you build you own server on your home/office, and can't connect it through public IP/domain, please check [this article](https://rustdesk.com/docs/en/self-host/nat-loopback-issues/).
 {{% /notice %}}

 ### Hardware requirement

 Lowest level VPS is enough for your use case.
 The server software is not CPU and memory intensive.
 Our public ID server hosted on a 2 CPU/4 GB Vultr server serves 1.5+ million endpoints.